 Salvation is a free gift, without money or price (Isaiah 55:1; John 4:14; 2 Corinthians 9:15; 1 John 5:11).
 It is not effected by human efforts.
 Good works are not a cause but an effect of salvation (Romans 3:31), which are done through the power of God (Philippians 2:13).

-The most known examples of Christian cults are the Jehovah’s Witnesses and Mormons.
-Both organizations, though claiming to be Christian, deny the deity of Christ and salvation by faith not works.
+In modern days, the most known examples of Christian cults are the Jehovah’s Witnesses and the Mormons.
+Both religious movements, though claiming to be Christian, deny the deity of Christ and deny that salvation is by faith alone.

 These two organizations uphold their system of religious beliefs above the Word of God and follow the dictates and the religious beliefs of their charismatic leaders.
 Their devotion to a person (the founder) is more important than their love for God and His Word.
 Jesus said, “in vain they worship Me, teaching as doctrines the commandments of men” (Matthew 15:9).